 Anti-inflammatory medication can be discussed in cases that may have behaviors related to pain.
 And we don’t often know for sure that the pet is in pain – but a trial of pain medication can sometimes answer that question.
 WARNING: Don’t try these medications without veterinary consultation regarding your pet’s specific case, which product is applicable and the dosage.

 Decreasing stress in elderly pets is helpful too.
 Keeping schedules consistent and having predictable pattern of feedings, outings, and bedtimes can help the old dog or cat.
 Sometimes this isn’t easy as our families evolve and “life happens”.
 There are some products available – involving specialized pheromones in a spray or diffuser form – that can have a de-stressing effect on anxious dogs & cats.
 If it sounds like a reasonable thing to try, your vet may be able to suggest a trial with this type of product.

 Free radical scavenging supplements (anti-oxidants) may help the brain deal with some of the inflammatory chemicals and free radicals liberated over time.
 These products can help to soothe some of the effects of aging at the cellular level.

 Casein-containing supplements or foods may be helpful.
 This milk protein is known to have a calming effect on the brain.
 Also, there’s an amino acid supplement that has been found to influence and decrease stress signals in the brain.

 Sedatives can be used intermittently – and in more severe cases, they are sometimes required ongoing.

 Mainly, we want the best quality of life for our aging pets.
-They are so special to us throughout their lives, but seem to need us so much more at this time.
-Your veterinarian doesn’t want to talk you into any treatment that you’re not comfortable with.
-We only want to offer what’s reasonable for you and your pet – and for the both of you to enjoy your precious time together.
+They are so special to us throughout their lives, and seem to need us even more at this time.